- How To Fix Your Broken Phone USB Charging Port

 1. Clean the Port

-Due to the fact that a large number of smartphone users carry their phones in their pockets, lint and other debris can accumulate in the USB charging port over time, preventing the charging cable from forming a secure connection with the port contacts.
-It is possible that the charging port on your Android phone will not function properly owing to dust particles existing in the charging port.
-Because of the dust particles existing between the ports, the electricity was interrupted, and your gadget did not receive any electricity.
+Since many smartphone users keep their phones in their pockets, lint and other junk can build up in the USB charging port over time.
+This can make it hard for the charging cable to connect securely to the port contacts.
+If dust gets into the charging port on your Android phone, it might not work right.
+Because there was dust in between the ports, the electricity couldn’t get through, so your device didn’t get any power.
 As a result, you should clean your charging port with a sharp brush and then clean the port with any mobile cleaning solution that you have.

 As a result, your problem was resolved, and your phone was now charging through its charger cable.
 It is necessary to first determine if your mobile phone is still under warranty or not before proceeding with this procedure.
 Do the complete method outlined above only if your phone’s warranty term has expired.
 Otherwise, you will suffer a significant reduction in the value of your warranty.